Family Logistics App: What It Is (And Why Families Actually Need One)

 ---

-Behind every “organized” family calendar is a lot of invisible work.
+Behind every “organized” calendar is invisible work.

 Parents are constantly:

-• scanning emails for dates and times
+• scanning emails for details

-• checking multiple apps for updates
+• checking multiple apps

-• manually entering events
+• entering events manually

 • fixing mistakes when things get missed